REVENGE977/REVENGE977/README.md

 # NOTE: MY DISCORD ACCOUNT GOT TERMINATED, MY NEW ACCOUNT: REVENGE#1337
 *All Projects Are Only For Educational Purposes*

-# The programming languages I know
+# The programming languages & frameworks I know
 - C#
-- JavaScript
+- JavaScript & NodeJS
 - Python
+- Vue

+*And Soon C++*

 # Topics currently interested in
-- Discord Raiding
+- Discord Bugs 😜
-- Malicious & Viruses
+- Malicious & Viruses and how they works

 # Social Media
 Discord: REVENGE#1337